 Is this just another example of buyers not getting exactly what they paid for, or is it a genuine case of liquidation.com misleading its customers?
 We take a closer look…

 First of all, liquidation.com was established in 1998 as a liquidation auction site, and over the following years, it became established as a standard within the industry.

 By late 2010 it was averaging around 70,000 visitors per month, as buying and selling goods from companies like liquidation.com peaked in popularity.

-But during this period of growth it also received many negative reviews from customers who felt they had been mislead, or misinformed over the stock they were purchasing.
+But during this period of growth, it also received many negative reviews from customers who felt they had been misled or misinformed over the stock they were purchasing.

 So I decided to write this post following an email from a regular workfromhomewatchdog.com visitor who felt she had a bad deal at liquidation.com.

 Is liquidation.com a genuine service, or is there no smoke without fire??

-The first thing to remember is…this is a service very similar to eBay, where liquidation.com simply list details of stock available to purchase via auction.
+The first thing to remember is…this is a service very similar to eBay, where liquidation.com simply lists details of stock available to purchase via auction.

 From my own research and understanding of the complaints made against them, the majority came about between 2007 – 2010.

-Could this mean that liquidation.com eventually got their house in order?
+Could this mean that liquidation.com eventually got its house in order?
 Probably, although I’m not going to say that is definitely the case.

 Instead, I would like to focus on what I consider to be the biggest problem with stock sold on liquidation.com.
 Unfortunately, I think it will always be a problem area…

-Buyers feel they are being misled on the quality of the stock they are buying.
+Buyers feel they are being misled about the quality of the stock they are buying.